RaghuramReddy9/hr-docs-assistant/README.md

 # 🧾 HR Document Assistant

-A Generative AI-powered HR Knowledge Assistant that can answer HR policy questions from your internal documents.

-This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline with LangChain, FAISS, and Streamlit, capable of:

-1. Multi-turn conversations with memory

-2. Answering queries over PDF HR policies

-3. Providing source documents for traceability
+A Retrieval-Augmented Generation (RAG) chatbot that answers HR-policy questions using company documents as context.

 ## Project Screenshot